-For an encryption system using a highly secure block cipher algorithm in CBC mode of operation, when the maximum number of files encrypted by a single key is $Q^\ast$, the basic security strength is $\mathrm{log}_{2}\frac{1}{\epsilon_\mathrm{max}}$ (bits).
-By introducing ideal QKD keys and performing $k$ uniform key rotations, for a moderate value of $k$, an approximate security level improvement of
+For an encryption system using a highly secure block cipher algorithm in CBC mode, when the maximum number of files encrypted by a single QKD-key is $Q^\ast$, the basic security strength is $\log_{2}\frac{1}{\epsilon_\mathrm{max}}$ (bits).
+By introducing ideal QKD-keys and performing $k$ uniform QKD-key renewals, for a moderate value of $k$, an approximate security strength improvement of

 bits can be achieved.